victorkleb/scRNA-seq_Pr/function_documentation.md

 -	for genes with the **n_genes** largest values of the sampling-adjusted mean SSQ of Pearson residuals, calculate a dense matrix of residuals

 Returns
--	a data frame containing – for each gene with sufficient nonzero cells – the number of nonzero cells, the mean SSQ of Pearson residuals calculated for all cells and for the subsets of cells
+-	a data frame containing – for each gene with sufficient nonzero cells – the number of nonzero cells, its total count, the mean SSQ of Pearson residuals calculated with all cells, the sampling-adjusted mean SSQ of Pearson residuals, and a column for each sample of cells, containing the mean SSQ of Pearson residuals
+-	a data frame identifying the cells in each sample
 -	the matrix of Pearson residuals as a dense pandas data frame
--	a data frame identifying the cells in each sample

 Calculating the sums of squares of Pearson residuals is faster with dense matrices but requires more storage.
 To balance these requirements, calculations are performed with dense sub-matrices for subsets of genes.